How Our Life Purpose Has Been Reduced To Social Media Likes

 Self-esteem is considered how stable an individuals mindset is, which can easily be influenced by the events of their livelihood, which in this case is social media feedback.

-Self-esteem can be improved by one having a strong sense of purpose, a reason, such as the things they do are worthwhile, or they having valid reasons for living the life they do.
+Self-esteem can be improved by having a strong sense of purpose, a reason, such as the things they do are worthwhile, or they having valid reasons for living the life they do.

 Those who has little life purpose, the more negative social media feedback they receive, the worse they feel.
 Their mood genuinely swings on this ledge.